aschot-myan/AOSPBrowserInstaller/README.md

 Of course you can test it with all Android devices you want, but it is not recommended.

+You can find the source code on GitHub: https://github.com/ashotmkrtchyan1995/AOSPBrowserInstaller

 ====================
 CHANGELOG
 ====================